 Or have a history of gestational diabetes.

-Or a doctor has indicated that you are at risk for developing type 2 diabetes.
+Or have been told by a doctor that you are at risk for developing type 2 diabetes.

 The one-year program cost is $499.
 Both Medicare and Medicaid (Oregon Health Plan/OHP) cover 100% of the cost of National Diabetes Prevention Program.
 Some commercial and employer-based health plans also cover the program.
 If you have commercial or employer-based medical insurance, please check with your specific plan for details on coverage.

 What do people say about the OHSU National DPP?

 “The Diabetes Prevention Program was a real eye-opener for me.
 I thought I was eating fairly healthy and learned where my knowledge gaps were and how to improve my diet by being better educated and mindful.
 The group support is powerful and kept me going during the times life got super busy.
 I lost 13 pounds and feel great!
 I am continuing to track my food intake and monitor my activity levels and know it is keeping the extra weight off.
 I no longer snore so loudly at night (per my husband), I sleep better, and have more energy.
 I am looking forward to seeing my doctor in the Fall to see how my cholesterol has dropped.
 Thank you for offering and supporting this impactful program!”